Broccoli Mushroom Stir Fry

 Instructions

-• Add rice, water and salt to a small pot and bring to a boil.
+• Add rice, water and salt to a medium pot and bring to a boil.
 Cover, reduce heat to low and cook for 30 minutes.
 Rice should be al dente.
-Or cook rice al dente your proven method (I use 1:1.5 ratio instead of recommended 1:2).
+Or cook brown rice in Instant Pot or any other proven al dente method.

-• In the meanwhile, preheat non-stick wok on low-medium heat, add walnuts and cook until golden brown, stirring frequently.
-In the last 30 seconds, stir in 1/2 tbsp soy sauce and transfer to a medium bowl and set aside.
+• Meanwhile, preheat non-stick wok on medium heat, add walnuts and cook for 2-3 minutes or until golden brown, stirring occasionally.
+In the last 30 seconds, stir in 1/2 tablespoon soy sauce, transfer to a medium bowl and set aside.

-• Return wok to low-medium heat, add 1/2 tsp coconut oil, onions and cook until translucent, stirring occasionally.
-Transfer to a bowl with walnuts.**
+• Return wok to medium heat, add 1/2 tablespoon coconut oil, onions and cook until translucent, stirring occasionally.
+Transfer to a bowl with walnuts.

-• Increase heat to high, add 1/2 tsp coconut oil, mushrooms and cook until golden brown, stirring frequently.
-In the last 30 seconds, stir in 1/2 tbsp soy sauce and transfer to the same bowl.
+• Increase heat to high, add 1/2-1 tablespoon coconut oil, mushrooms and cook until golden brown, stirring frequently.
+In the last 30 seconds, stir in 1/2 tablespoon soy sauce and transfer to the same bowl with walnuts.

 Notes